aws-samples/config-resource-compliance-dashboard/preprocessing/multi-account-design-decision.md

   KMS-encrypted, the **KMS key policy** (via `PutKeyPolicy`, which *replaces* the entire key policy).
   Problems:
   - The automation would need `s3:PutBucketPolicy` and `kms:PutKeyPolicy` on the most sensitive account.
-These are exactly the permissions security teams lock down, frequently with **SCPs** that deny them outright.
+These are exactly the permissions security teams lock down, frequently with Service Control Policies (SCP) that deny them outright.
 If such an SCP exists, the deployment fails.
   - Concentrating "can rewrite the audit bucket / key policy" in an automated component on the protected account is a large trust and blast-radius ask that customers may reject.